 While some aspects of their advice would only apply to cyclists, other aspects like giving way to pedestrians where appropriate would apply to e-scooter/PMD riders too.

-From early 2019, e-scooter/PMD riders must “stop and look out” for vehicles at road crossings before continuing with their journeys.
+From 1 February 2019, e-scooter/PMD riders must “stop and look out” for vehicles at road crossings before continuing with their journeys.

 This is to give riders and motorists more reaction time and so reduce the risk of accidents.

-The Ministry of Transport intends to make it compulsory for cyclists (including e-bike riders) to wear helmets when riding on roads from early 2019.
+From 1 February 2019, it is compulsory for cyclists (including e-bike riders) to wear helmets when riding on roads.
 This is unless they are crossing the road as part of their journey on footpaths or shared paths.

 This helmet rule will not apply to riders of e-scooters and other PMDs, as these devices are not allowed to be used on roads in the first place.

 In other words, it is not compulsory for e-scooter/PMD riders to wear helmets.
-However, riders of such devices are still “strongly encouraged” to do so.
+However, riders of such devices may still consider doing so.

 E-scooters/PMDs are allowed on public buses and trains at any time of the day as long as they are kept folded at all times.
 They must also be pushed or carried instead of being ridden on.